PILOT: Planning via Internalized Latent Optimization Trajectories for Large Language Models: Introduction

 To bridge this gap, we propose \textbf{PILOT} (\textbf{P}lanning via \textbf{I}nternalized \textbf{L}atent \textbf{O}ptimization \textbf{T}rajectories), a non-invasive framework designed to internalize the strategic oversight of large language models into intrinsic \emph{Latent Guidance}.
 Rather than relying on runtime external calls or altering backbone weights, PILOT employs a lightweight {Hyper-Network} \citep{ha2016hypernetworks} to dynamically synthesize a query-conditioned guidance vector.
-This vector acts as an internal steering mechanism, effectively replicating the stabilizing effect of a high-level plan within the model's deep semantic layers \citep{lv2023duet, lv2023duet, su2025token, zhang2021consensus, lin2025healthgpt, zhang2022boostmis}.
+This vector acts as an internal steering mechanism, effectively replicating the stabilizing effect of a high-level plan within the model's deep semantic layers \citep{su2025token}.
 By synthesizing these signals strictly from the input query, PILOT ensures that the intervention is tailored to the specific logical requirements of each instance, guiding the model toward optimal reasoning paths without incurring retrieval latency.
-The potential of such adaptive mechanisms has also been explored in addressing domain shifts in active learning \citep{zhang2024revisiting} and solving fine-grained spatial-temporal understanding tasks \citep{yuan2025videorefer, yuan2025pixelrefer}.

 Our contributions are summarized as follows:

 \begin{itemize}[leftmargin=15pt] \item \textbf{Internalized Planning Paradigm.} We propose moving beyond static tuning to directly stabilize reasoning trajectories via intrinsic \emph{Latent Guidance}, effectively internalizing the strategic foresight of larger models. \item \textbf{The PILOT Framework.} We introduce a novel architecture employing a {Hyper-Network} to synthesize query-conditioned guidance vectors, acting as a non-invasive internal steering mechanism to prime the model for complex reasoning. \item \textbf{Empirical Effectiveness.} Extensive experiments on mathematical and coding benchmarks demonstrate that PILOT consistently enhances the reasoning quality of compact LLMs (e.g., up to \textbf{+8.9\%} gain on MATH500).
 Crucially, these gains are achieved with \textbf{near-zero extra latency}, stabilizing \textbf{single-path} reasoning trajectories. \end{itemize}